OfficeDev/office-js-docs-pr.pt-br/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 > [!NOTE]
 > Quando você revisar a marcação, observe os namespaces adicionais usados na marca a:blip.
 Você verá no Document.
 XML que o **xlmns: um** namespace (o namespace drawingML principal) é dinamicamente colocado no início do uso de referências drawingML, e não na parte superior da parte Document. xml.
-No entanto, o namespace de relações (r) deve ser mantido onde ele aparece no início de Document. xml.
-Verifique a marcação da imagem para obter os requisitos de namespace adicionais.
-Lembre-se de que você não precisa memorizar quais tipos de conteúdo exigem quais namespaces, você pode facilmente saber consultando os prefixos das marcas em Document. xml.
+However, the relationships namespace (r) must be retained where it appears at the start of document.xml.
+Check your picture markup for additional namespace requirements.
+Remember that you don't have to memorize which types of content require what namespaces, you can easily tell by reviewing the prefixes of the tags throughout document.xml.

 ### <a name="understanding-additional-image-parts-and-formatting"></a>Noções básicas sobre partes de imagem e formatação adicionais